 b.
 Such animal is under complete control of a person holding a leash not exceeding ten feet (10') in length which is attached to the animal.

 2. Any animal running at large may be impounded and a fee imposed.
-The owner of any animal found to be running at large within the city shall be issued a notice of violation and assessed a fee as set by resolution, per occurrence, to be collected by the Downey city office.
-The fee shall be independent of any criminal fines by any court having jurisdiction due to misdemeanor prosecution for an animal running at large violation.
-The fee shall increase by five dollars ($5.00) if it remains unpaid for a period of ten (10) days.
+The owner of any animal found to be running at large within the city shall be issued a notice of violation and assessed a fee or fine as set by resolution, per occurrence, to be collected by the Downey city office.
+The fee or fine shall be independent of any criminal fines by any court having jurisdiction due to misdemeanor prosecution for an animal running at large violation.
+The fee shall increase if it remains unpaid for a period of ten (10) days.
 If the owner of the dog is a minor, the head of the household in which the minor resides shall be responsible for any fees or fines.

-$40.00 First Offense
+$40.00 First Offense an infraction

-$80.00 Second Offense
+$80.00 Second Offense an infraction

-$Third Offense
+$100.00 Third Offense an infraction

+Fourth Offense a misdemeanor under ordinance 1-4-1A

-B. Certain Animals Allowed In Public Buildings, Facilities: It is unlawful for a person to permit, allow, keep or carry any animal in, upon, or within a public transportation facility or any other public building or facility, particularly a building or facility in which food or drink is prepared or stored, except that a blind or deaf person shall not be denied the use of any common or public transportation facility or admittance to any cafe or any other public building or place by reason of his being accompanied by a seeing eye or hearing dog specially trained for such purpose.
-It is the intent of this
+B. Certain Animals Allowed In Public Buildings, Facilities: It is unlawful for a person to permit, allow, keep or carry any animal in, upon, or within a public

-chapter to permit and authorize a blind or deaf person to have a seeing eye, hearing or guide dog specially trained with him in such places and while using such facilities without being required to pay for any additional charges or disturbances caused by such seeing eye, hearing or guide dog, but such blind person shall be liable for any damage or disturbances caused by such seeing eye, hearing or guide dog.or disturbances
+building or facility unless the animal is a trained service animal.
+It is the intent of this chapter to permit and authorize the use of a trained service animal while using such facilities without being required to pay for any additional charges or disturbances caused by trained service animals, but the owner or custodian of said animals shall be liable for any damages or disturbances caused by the trained service animal.

-C. Livestock Crossing Public Ways: No person shall lead, drive, or ride any horse, pig, sheep, goat, mule, cattle or other animal over, across or upon any sidewalk, parkway, or public parking area, or over or across any public park.
+C. Livestock Crossing Public Ways: No person shall lead, drive, or ride any livestock over, across or upon any sidewalk, parkway, or public parking area, or over or across any public park.
 (2010 Code)

 4-3-12: NOISE DISTURBANCES BY ANIMALS: